My 2020 highlights: I had a baby & bought a big tent!

 • Guide books: Lonely Planet East Coast Australia and Cool Camping Australia – East Coast – I don’t know what we would have done without these two books.
 We found places we may not otherwise have visited and they really helped us out especially at the beginning of our trip when everything felt a little bit daunting.

 • Driving licence: Don’t forget this!
-Check out the Australian Government website for more information on driving in Australia with an overseas licence.
+Check out Austroads for more information on driving in Australia with an overseas licence.

 • LED lights and torch: These were much needed as we stayed in some very remote campsites which were pitch black at night.